leikareipa/rallysported/README.md

 Track and texture editors for Linux and Windows (95 and up).
 Includes 3d acceleration through OpenGL and Glide; supports Qt and the Win32 API.
 Written in C++.

 #### [SETPAL](../../../rallysported-setpal)
-A small utility for modifying Rally-Sport's hard-coded palettes.
+A small DOS utility for modifying Rally-Sport's hard-coded palettes.
 Written in C.